-In general, the EC assessed that the progress has been limited concerning the reduction of congestion and the promotion of more sustainable modes of transport.17 At the same time, some progress has been made on investment-related economic policy on sustainable transport.18
+In general, the EC assessed that no significant progress has been made concerning the promotion of more sustainable modes of transport.

 ECF RECOMMENDATION

 Remember that you can use the above analysis as a part of a diagnosis which should be included in your 2021-2027 Partnership Agreement with the European Union and will justify your investments plan.